endoflife-date/endoflife.date/products/apache-apisix.md

 > [Apache APISIX](https://apisix.apache.org/) is an open source, dynamic, scalable, and high-performance cloud native
 > API gateway for APIs and microservices.

 Apache APISIX follows [semantic versioning](https://semver.org).
-Release, support and EOL policies are not documented.
+Release, support and EOL policies are not documented, but LTS releases are provided [since version 2.10](https://apisix.apache.org/blog/2021/09/29/release-apache-apisix-2.10/).

 Looking at the recent release history, it seems that only the latest release and the latest LTS release are supported, both with bug and security fixes.